jacebenson/cedar/docs/docs/tutorial/chapter3/saving-data.md

 :::info

-Redwood assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the Input types, but if your database allowed either of those to be set manually you can update `CreateContactInput` or `UpdateContactInput` and add them.
+Cedar assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the Input types, but if your database allowed either of those to be set manually you can update `CreateContactInput` or `UpdateContactInput` and add them.

 :::